Other health problems

 • Hypophosphatemic rickets: renal defects cause insufficient levels of phosphorus to be reabsorbed.

 • Fanconi’s Syndrome: phosphorus levels fall because it is being excreted by the kidney.
+This syndrome often requires careful management to prevent further complications.

 • Vitamin D-dependent rickets type 1: consisting of a problem with the conversion of cacidiol to calcitriol (the active form of vitamin D), leading it to be unable to perform its function.

 • Vitamin D-dependent rickets type 2: a hereditary disease in which there is a defect in the calcitriol receptor.
+Genetic predispositions can play a critical role in the development of this form of rickets.

 • Intestinal malabsorption: diseases such as inflammatory bowel disease, intestinal tumors or other alterations in the intestine can cause alterations in the normal absorption of nutrients and thus, lead to vitamin D deficiency.
+Maintaining gastrointestinal health is crucial for nutrient absorption.

 Symptoms of Rickets in Cats

-as rickets is a type of bone disease in cats, we might not see the damage to their skeletal structure at the beginning.
+As rickets is a type of bone disease in cats, we might not see the damage to their skeletal structure at the beginning.
 For example, lesions on the bone will not be observed without some sort of imaging technique.
 Once rickets develops, its symptoms can be seen as:

 • Sunken spine